 Federal Direct Grad PLUS Loan

-PLEASE NOTE: PLUS applications for Summer 2014 should not be submitted until after April 1, 2014.
-PLUS applications for the 2014-15 school year should not be submitted until after June 1, 2014.
+PLEASE NOTE: PLUS applications for Summer 2017 should not be submitted until after April 1, 2017.
+PLUS applications for the 2017-18 school year should not be submitted until after May1, 2017.

 Graduate students who have utilized their maximum Federal Direct Loan eligibility may apply for a Federal Direct Grad PLUS Loan to help pay educational expenses, as long as certain eligibility requirements are met.
 Grad PLUS loans are issued in the student's name, and the student is responsible for repayment.

 When considering all options to pay for school, you may also want to compare the Federal Grad PLUS Loan vs. private student loans using Sallie Mae's Understanding Gap Financing Options: PLUS Loan for Graduate Students and Private Student Loans.

 To be eligible, the student borrower must:

 - Be a U.S. citizen or eligible non-citizen